28 Feb 19 Part 6: Taking it to the Next Level with Remediation

 You’ve identified and analyzed your access-related risks and you’ve cleaned up the results.

-In terms of access-related risks, once identified you basically have 3 choices of what to do next…
+In terms of access-related risks, once identified, you have three choices of what to do next…

 - Do nothing